nervosnetwork/docs.nervos.org/website/docs/basics/guides/devchain.md

 func = "Eaglesong"
 ```

-Replace the `miner.workers` section in the `ckb-miner.toml` and `specs/dev.toml` files with the following:
+Replace the `miner.workers` section in the `ckb-miner.toml` file with the following:

 ```
 [[miner.workers]]